sawellons/NDpredict/doc.md

 - Nf : Median number density of the population at zf, in units of log(Mpc^-3).

 ###constantN(N0, z0, zf):
-    """ Comparable to evolvingN, but for a constant number density. """ return N0
+Comparable to evolvingN, but for a constant number density.

 ###sigmaN(N0, z0, zf):
 Predicts the width of the logarithmic number density distribution at zf for a galaxy population with initial number density N0 at redshift z0.